not-a-hot-dog/parallelized-disease-modeling/big_compute.md

 We found sufficient speedup using one node that multiple were unnecessary.

 ## Technical Description
-Technical description of the software design, code baseline, dependencies, how to use the code, and system and environment needed to reproduce your tests
 In order to run on the cluster, the required directory structure is shown below:

 ```